probcomp/Gen.jl/docs/src/ref/gfi.md

 ## Updating traces

-It is often important to adjust the trace of a generative function (e.g. within MCMC, numerical optimization, sequential Monte Carlo, etc.).
+It is often important to incrementally modify the trace of a generative function (e.g. within MCMC, numerical optimization, sequential Monte Carlo, etc.).
 In Gen, traces are **functional data structures**, meaning they can be treated as immutable values.
 There are several methods that take a trace of a generative function as input and return a new trace of the generative function based on adjustments to the execution history of the function.
 We will illustrate these methods using the following generative function: